Categories

 Cons of Wearing Contact Lenses

 • Contacts can be expensive.
-Since contacts have to be replaced at least once a month, the costs add up quickly.
+Because contacts have to be replaced at least once a month, the costs can add up quickly.

 • You must be diligent about cleaning.
-Dirty contacts can cause eye infections or irritation.
+Dirty contacts can cause eye infections or irritation1.
+This means you can expect to do some additional maintence on your eyewear.

 • They can fall out.
-We’ve all seen someone searching for a lost contact lens and it’s no fun.
+We’ve all seen someone searching for a lost contact lens.
+While it might be less likely than dropping your glasses, the recovery process can definitely be a bit more difficult.

 Pros of Wearing Glasses

-• Glasses don’t raise the risk of eye infections.
-Since glasses don’t touch your eyes, there’s less to worry about when it comes to infection or irritation.
+• Glasses have a lower risk of infection.
+Since glases sit on your face, there’s less to worry about when it comes to bacteria and other infections reaching your eyes.

-• It’s easy to keep them clean.
+• They’re easy to clean.
 An occasional wipe with a lint-free cloth and glasses cleaner is usually enough to keep them clear of dirt.

 • You can grab them and go.
 It’s easy to travel with glasses—no need to pack a supply of daily lenses or disinfecting solution.